Trade Wars

 Trade Wars is a series of video games dating back to 1984.
 The video games are inspired by Hunt the Wumpus, the board game Risk, and the original space trader game Star Trader.

 History

-The first game with the title, "Trade Wars", by Chris Sherrick, was developed in BASIC for the TRS-80_Model_II, and soon ported, by Sherrick, to the IBM PC for the Nochange BBS system in 1984.
-Sherrick conceived his game as a cross between Dave Kaufman's BASIC program Star Trader 1974, the board game Risk, and Gregory Yob's Hunt the Wumpus 1972.
+The first game with the title, Trade Wars, by Chris Sherrick, was developed in BASIC for the TRS-80 Model II, and soon ported, by Sherrick, to the IBM PC for the Nochange BBS system in 1984.
+Sherrick conceived his game as a cross between Dave Kaufman's BASIC program Star Trader (1974), the board game Risk, and Gregory Yob's Hunt the Wumpus (1972).

 Because Sherrick released his earliest versions with a free license, many variations of the game appeared over the next few years, including TWV - Galactic Armageddon, Yankee Trader, and TW2 (a development of the original by John Morris who took over from Chris Sherrick).

-One of the more popular variants is the TradeWars 2002 series (Gary Martin, John Pritchett, 1986).
-TW2002 was designed originally as a WWIV chain (a way of calling external programs which was a part of Turbo Pascal 3 - and one that often required the source code to work, which is why so many people were able to get copies) in September 1986 by a sysop with the handle "Lord Darkseid" (his BBS was called Apokolips, and he was apparently a DC Comics fan).
-Its original name was TW2 for WWIV - and it shared no source code with the Sherrick version, which was written in Basic.
-Another WWIV sysop - B0b "OM" Mosley - made additional modifications, including porting the code to Turbo Pascal 4.x specifications, numerous bug fixes, a series of cosmetic changes to allow the game to reflect a Star Trek theme, and development of a map editor that allowed for both larger maps and the ability to randomly generate new maps as well as reinitialize the game's databases to reflect the new map data.
-High school student Dylan Tynan ("Sorcerer" and "Alex and Droogs"), worked with Mosley during the rewrite, serving as the primary tester, as well as contributing source fixes and additional features.
-After two years of development, Mosley released the source code for the game and editor, which allowed fellow WWIV sysop Gary Martin to make his own changes to the included source code.
-Gary's first version was Trade Wars 2001, and it contained many of the base features.
-It also used exactly the same TWSECT.DAT file (the file which contains the information on all of the warp points in the game) as Trade Wars 2002.